top of page

 THE PAUL AND EILEEN LIN ENDOWMENT TRUST AND SENIOR HIGH SCHOOL SCHOLARSHIP PROGRAM

 In the fall of 2001, the Foundation’s founders Professor Paul Lin and Mrs. Lin donated $190,000, and the Foundation raised $110,000 to set up the Paul and Eileen Lin Endowment Trust.
-The funds were invested in a diversified portfolio for capital preservation as well as income generation.
-Income from the endowment trust had been disbursed as the Paul and Eileen Lin Endowment Trust Scholarship, administered by the Foundation on behalf of the Trust, to talented students who were otherwise not able to attend senior high schools.
+Income from the endowment trust were disbursed to talented students who were otherwise not able to attend senior high schools.

-The Foundation saw a need to bridge the gap through a scholarship programme.
-We hoped that our scholarship programmes could change the lives of young people by assisting them to pursue higher education.
-Through the provision of assistance to these students at an early age, we hoped to promote the concept of giving and caring for the less privileged.
-It was hoped that students benefiting from our scholarship programme would learn these values as they grow up, and become useful and responsible citizens of society.
+The Foundation also saw the need for a scholarship program, and established a Senior High School Scholarship Program from 2003 to 2011.
+We hoped that our scholarship programs could change the lives of young people by assisting them to pursue higher education.
+Through the provision of assistance to these students at an early age, we also hoped to promote the concept of giving and caring for the less privileged.

 The Foundation engaged Shanghai Soong Ching Ling Foundation and China Soong Ching Ling Foundation in Beijing as our local agents.
-They helped us to identify senior high schools in four of the most impoverished regions in China as the recipients of the financial aid.
-Every year, RMB 1,000 was distributed to each of the students selected.
-They had demonstrated academic excellence and a true need for financial assistance.
-They were selected by a committee consisting of the teachers of the schools and representatives from the local school district.
-Information on the recipients and their progress throughout the school years was reported to the Foundation through our local agents.
+They helped us to identify senior high schools in four of the most impoverished regions in China as the recipients of the financial aid from the Foundation.
+In total, there were 7 schools that received scholarship funds from the Foundation.

 Termination of the Endowment Trust in 2015